Ajith1413/Gaussian/README.md

 ## Step:1.
 Import the numpy module to use the built-in functions for calculation.
 ## Step:2.
-Import the sys module to use the built-in functions.
+Import the sys module to use the built-in funtions.
 ## Step:3.
 Get input from the user for number of rows and add it by 1 for number of columns.
 ## Step:4.